 📍 50 Grenfell Street

-📝 A loyal following continually fills the tables inside and out of Exchange Specialty Coffee.
-And, it’s easy to see why when their coffee, provided by Market Lane Coffee and locals Monday’s Coffee Co, is that good.
+A loyal following continually fills the tables inside and out of Exchange Specialty Coffee.
+It’s easy to see why when their coffee, provided by Market Lane Coffee and locals Monday’s Coffee Co, is that good.
 Veg and vegan options round out the tight yet impressive menu.

 🕖 Weekdays 7am – 4pm, Weekends 8am – 4pm